Appointment Information

 2. Temporary Filling

-TOTAL AVERAGE COST $2,734
+TOTAL AVERAGE COST $2,734d

-We give you a simple cost breakdown for each procedure, based on your treatment plan and what your insurance plan is expected to pay.
+After your CBCT x-rays and testing, we give you a simple cost breakdown for each procedure, based on your treatment plan and what your insurance plan is expected to pay.

 The amount we expect insurance to pay may not be exact until your insurance reviews the actual claim.